LV-Robotics-Lab/engineai_ros2_workspace/README.md

 - Shift + +/-: Increase/Decrease force magnitude
 - Shift + ,/.: Increase/Decrease force duration

 > **Note**: The perturbation simulator provides interactive disturbance force control for testing robot balance and recovery capabilities.
-It uses LCM communication instead of ROS2.
+It uses keyboard in ROS2.
 > **IMPORTANT**: When running simulation, either do not connect to the physical robot or set `ROS_LOCALHOST_ONLY=1` in your environment to prevent accidental connections.

 #### Real robot